zhuth/PyMongoWrapper/README.md

 'group(id=$author, posts=addToSet($$ROOT), count=sum(1)); sort(-count);'
 ```

 This is called parse-time functions.
 Runtime functions on other hand, functions in another way.
-The following snippet of QueryExpr defines a function that calculates Fibonacci series:
+The following snippet of QExpr defines a function that calculates Fibonacci series:

 ```C#
 :fib {